 From foie gras to boeuf bourguignon, and all kinds of delicious pastries in between, France is world-renowned for its delicious food.
-It is after all, the county that coined the term ‘Haute Cuisine.’
-Producing over eight billion bottles of wine a year–from Champagne and fifteen other wine regions–France is also home to some of the world’s best wines.
-Study up on our guide to French food and wine, and on your next Azamara voyage to France, you’ll dine like a rois (king).
+It is, after all, the country that coined the term ‘Haute Cuisine’.
+Producing over eight billion bottles of wine a year — from Champagne and fifteen other wine regions — France is also home to some of the world’s best wines.
+Study up on our guide to French food and wine, and on your next Azamara voyage to France, you’ll dine comme un rois (like a king).

 In Part One, we’ll explore the incredible food and wine of Northern France.